For students in the class of 2021 and beyond, please check out this article about changes in the ACT effective September 2020!

-All seniors who are thinking about going to college in the 2019-20 school year should file the FAFSA as soon as possible after it opens Oct.
+All seniors who are thinking about going to college or trade school in the 2020-21 school year should file the FAFSA as soon as possible after it opens Oct.
 1. This does not commit you to enrolling, but it gives you the chance to get help paying for college if you choose to enroll!
 Click through this site or be sure you choose the web page ending in .gov so you reach the actual FAFSA site.
 Unfortunately there are sites that look very similar but will charge you!

 Seniors are encouraged to visit the links on this site as well as check the spinning rack in the library on a regular basis to pick up new scholarship applications.